linux-system-roles/mssql/README.md

 * `Express`
 * `Evaluation`
 * A product key in the form `#####-#####-#####-#####-#####`, where `#` is a number or a letter.
-  For more information, see  <https://docs.microsoft.com/en-us/sql/linux sql-server-linux-configure-environment-variables?view=sql-server-ver15>.
+  For more information, see [Configure SQL Server settings with environment variables on Linux](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-configure-environment-variables?view=sql-server-ver16).

 Default: `null`